Whether it's a misunderstanding over who did what, a clash of ideas or a tangle of personal relationships, conflict is inevitable in any workplace.

-Here are four ways to resolve conflict — and improve colleague relationships — through better communication.
-[Problems at Work: Are They All in Your Head?]
+Here are four ways to resolve conflict – and improve colleague relationships – through better communication.
+[Quiz: Are you handling workplace conflicts correctly?]

 When a conflict arises among your team members, action should be taken quickly to resolve it.

-Erin Wortham, people engagement manager at Insights Learning and Development, agreed that fast resolution retains a sense of harmony in the workplace, and advised leaders to encourage open dialogue during these discussions.
-Similarly, Gamlem said getting to the source of a problem involves honest conversations and a little detective work.
+Erin Wortham, people engagement manager at Insights Learning and Development, agreed that fast resolution retains a sense of harmony in the workplace and advised leaders to encourage open dialogue during these discussions.
+Similarly, in their book, The Essential Workplace Conflict Handbook (Career Press, 2015), authors Cornelia Gamlem and Barbara Mitchell said getting to the source of a problem involves honest conversations and a little detective work.

 "Get good information by varying the types of questions you ask, such as open-ended questions, close-ended questions, fact-based questions or opinion-based questions," Gamlem said.